rstuven/rmutt.js/docs/API.md

 <a name="transpile" />
 ## rmutt.transpile(grammar[, options], callback)
-Generates a string containing JavaScript code that can be saved in a file and later loaded using `require` to obtain a [`expander`](#expander) function.
+Generates a string containing JavaScript code that can be saved in a file and later loaded using `require` to obtain an [`expander`](#expander) function.

 ### callback
 A function with the following arguments: